-Reliability is a quality of computer network that consistently performs according to its specifications.
-It has long been considered one of three related attributes that must be considered when planning network.
+Reliability is the quality of a computer network that consistently performs according to its specifications.
+It has long been considered one of three related attributes that must be considered when planning a network.

 Network Redundancy is one of the key factors to maintain network reliability.
 Multiple physical connections between network devices provide redundant network paths.
 The network can continue its operation when a single link or port has failed.
 Redundant links also share the traffic load and increase capacity and speed.

 The Spanning Tree Protocols are the best to use and manage Layer 2 redundancy.
 Without a proper protocol, layer 2 loops are created which cause network breakdown.
 The spanning tree protocol chooses the best paths and also chooses an alternate path immediately when the primary path fails.